Itinerary in brief:

 Upon your arrival in San Francisco, you will be driven to your hotel in a shuttle bus, where you will check in for a 4-night stay.

 You’ve got plenty of time here to explore so check-in, relax, recharge and then why not head to the Bay, an area popular for eating and drinking with a wide variety of cuisines on offer and a vibrant atmosphere.

 Today is your first full day to explore this exciting city!
 Your options are endless, and the hardest decision you’ll have to make is what to do next!

-The city is made up of lots of quirky little neighbourhoods, and fortunately it’s easily walkable – and with the trams you can easily explore without the need for a car.
+The city is made up of lots of quirky little neighbourhoods, and fortunately, it’s easily walkable – and with the trams, you can explore without the need for a car.

-First stop is usually Fishermans Wharf, a popular tourist spot and rightly so – visit the pier for tickets to ‘The Rock’ – Alcatraz, the infamous prison in the Bay (pre-booking is essential as this gets booked out way in advance).
+First stop is usually Fishermans Wharf, a popular tourist spot and rightly so.
+Visit the pier for tickets to ‘The Rock’, also known as Alcatraz, the infamous prison in the Bay (pre-booking is essential as this gets booked out way in advance).

-Stop at Chinatown for some dim-sum later in the day, or in the Mission district for some excellent Mexican food.
-It’s a melting pot of cultures and cuisines in this city so you’re bound to find something new to try.
+Stop at Chinatown for some dim-sum later in the day, or the Mission district for some excellent Mexican food.
+It’s a melting pot of cultures and cuisines in this city, so you’re bound to find something new to try.